Don't let a selfie be the end of you

 India's 271 cases made up 42% of the total.
 The U.S. ranked second with 45 cases, followed by Russia with 19.

-A selfie database covering 2014 to 2023, from the insurance company Swiftest. came to the same conclusion.
+A selfie database covering 2014 to 2023, from the insurance comparison website Swiftest. came to the same conclusion.
 It cites 190 deaths in India — nearly half of all the deaths it compiled — and 55 injuries.

 Where does danger lurk and who gets hurt?